Alcohol Use Disorders Identification Test

 Despite popular belief, it is estimated that only a tiny minority actually succeed using this method.
 Recent research has shown that only 5% of alcohol dependents actually remain sober for three or more years using the 12 steps (the main philosophy behind Alcoholics Anonymous’ approach).
 However do not discount it until you have tried it.
+Only you could decide whether you want to give AA a try, and whether you think it could help you.
 For more on their approach read Stop Drinking Alcohol With AA

-The Sinclair Method.
-The Sinclair Method, using the medication Natlrexone, has a far better success rate than AA.
+The Sinclair Method, an evidence-based management for problematic drinking founded by Dr. John D. Sinclair, uses the medication Natlrexone, and shows a far better success rate than AA.
+Naltrexone is a drug approved by the Food and Drug Administration (FDA) for alcohol use disorder treatment.
 It has been shown to be effective in over 78% of cases

 (Read Results with Naltrexone and Nalmefene: Clinical Trials and Reviews for more on research into Naltrexone and its effectiveness when used to combat alcohol dependency).
 It is interesting that little is known of this method despite it seeming to be the best treatment for alcoholism available, some say that this is due to vested interests in the addiction treatment industry working against any innovation that might damage their business.
 Go to The Sinclair Method to learn more about this breakthrough.

-Baclofen.
-There are many who have managed to defeat their drinking problems by taking the drug baclofen, which is licensed to be used in the treatment of the spasticity associated with conditions like multiple sclerosis and cerebral palsy.
+There are many who have managed to defeat their drinking problems by taking the drug baclofen, which is used to remedy pain and some kinds of muscle spasticity.
 Although not licensed for the treatment of alcohol dependency, those who have tried it swear by it.
 Dr. Amiesen, a French cardiologist stumbled on baclofen’s potential for treating alcoholism when struggling with his anxiety and alcohol dependence.
 One of the great advantages of using baclofen is that abstention from alcohol is not necessary.
 In fact continuing to drink is an essential part of the treatment.
 Intrigued?
 Read Baclofen And Alcohol for more on this form of alcoholism treatment.